 Mechanical damage may cause cells to leak leading to failure similar to pillar to cover leakage.
 Grid growth may produce cracks in the container.
 A slight acid film may form around the crack due to capillary action.
 If the acid film is in contact with uninsulated metal components, the ground-fault current could lead to thermal runaway or even fire [panasonic-batteries-vrla-for-professionals_interactive March 2017, p.
 25].

-Negative group bar corrosion
+Negative group bar corrosion in SMF Batteries

 The group bar connection to the plate lugs may become corroded and possibly disconnected.
 The group bar alloy needs to be correctly specified and the connection between the group bar and the plate lugs needs to be carefully made, especially if this is a manual operation.